B1tWhys/FractalBox/README.md

 cmake ..
 make
 ```
-Once that finishes, you'll find youself in a build directory (located at `/.../FractalBox/build`), and if everything went well there will be a FractalBox executable that you can run.
+Once that finishes, you'll find youself in a build directory (located at `FractalBox/build`), and if everything went well there will be a `FractalBox` executable that you can run.